 Legal penalties

-Perhaps the most obvious risk is the potential to face legal action and the hefty fines that are often associated with that.
+Perhaps the most obvious risk is the potential to face legal action and fines for European Accessibility Act non-compliance.
 To avoid recurring fines, businesses are typically required to make adjustments to their website or digital platform, incurring even further costs.
 Repeat violations could even result in suspension from operating within the EU market.

 Brand reputation